pmndrs/xr/docs/getting-started/development-setup.md

 })
 ```

+Now with vite and ssl setup, we can host out application by starting executing `vite --host`.
+The `--host` argument makes sure that the server is exposed to your local network, so you can access the app from your headset or smartphone.
+When starting the server, vite also shows you your local IP.
+Now type in this IP including the port number into your smartphone's or headset's browser (e.g. `https://192.168.0.43:5173`).

 ## 2. emulator: [iwer/devui](https://github.com/meta-quest/immersive-web-emulation-runtime/blob/main/devui/README.md)

 Developing WebXR experiences often requires testing WebXR-specific features, which either require an actual device or an emulator.
 An emulator allows testing without a specific device and without continuously switching a headset on and off.